-This lawsuit is about whether STATE FARM paid insureds less than it was legally required to pay under Washington Law when it paid total loss claims using the amount determined by total loss valuation reports called "Autosource" reports, which took a deduction for "Typical Negotiation Adjustment."
+This lawsuit is about whether STATE FARM paid insureds less than it was legally required to pay under Washington Law when it paid total loss claims using the amount determined by total loss valuation reports called "Autosource" reports, which took a deduction for "Typical Negotiation Adjustment" and/or a "Condition Deduction."
 STATE FARM denies that it did anything wrong.
 State Farm says that it paid what it owed under the insurance policy and the law.